-386. Recurrent.
+390. Recurrent.
 Freelance interpreters will have to be recruited to support Court in-house staff interpreters to provide interpretation for trials, including for the Arabic booth for ongoing cases in the situation in Sudan.
 The estimate is 60 days of trial for Europe-based interpreters.
 Arabic interpretation cannot be provided by the Court's in-house interpreters.

-387. Recurrent.
+391. Recurrent.
 The reduced resources are required to arrange for one expert panel for terminology (legal terminology in situation/case languages) as well as one expert panel for translation purposes.

-388. Recurrent.
+392. Recurrent.
 The proposed reduced resources are for the outsourcing of translations to meet minimum obligations under article 87(2) of the Rome Statute, rule 42 of the Rules of Procedure and Evidence and regulation 40(3) of the Regulations of the Court.
-Subscriptions to reference sources provide translators, revisers, interpreters and terminologists with support in their daily work.

-389. Recurrent.
+393. Recurrent.
 Continued ECOS development for translation, interpretation and field interpretation modules.
 In-depth testing of the translation module's reporting tools was carried out.
 The new tableau de bord report has necessitated further changes to the module, which will affect requesters and how the tableau de bord is calculated.
 Interpretation and field interpretation module development users will become familiar with the system and will identify further requirements, necessitating upgrades to the system.
 Training will be required relating to upgrades/developments to the system as well as investigation into errors in the system which cannot be fixed in-house.

-390. Recurrent.
+394. Recurrent.
 The reduced resources are required to purchase dictionaries and reference materials in working and official languages, as well as to pay for recurrent online subscriptions to reference databases and dictionaries needed by translators, revisers, interpreters and terminologists.

-391. Recurrent.
+395. Recurrent.
 For operational interpretation, including witness familiarization, monitoring and transcription, as well as continuing field interpretation requirements, for which there are very few qualified field interpreters locally.
 To maintain a sufficient roster of accredited field interpreters with the relevant (situation-related) languages, a number of field interpreter accreditation missions have to be undertaken.

-392. Recurrent.
+396. Recurrent.
 This item includes outsourced translation, outsourced terminology and translation-related services, for outsourcing of translations, including for judicial cooperation, documents from and into Arabic and for documents that cannot be dealt with in-house (all languages).
 Also includes external printing in order to print 600 copies of the Terminology Bulletin three times a year in the six official languages of the Court and selected situation/case languages.

-393. Recurrent.
+397. Recurrent.
 The reduced resources are required for the participation of one staff member in the International Terminology Summer School 2012 (part of the STIC training schedule), as well as for participation of three language professionals (translator, reviser, interpreter) in specialist training.

-394. Recurrent.
+398. Recurrent.
 To purchase dictionaries and reference materials in situation/case languages which are necessary for translators, revisers, interpreters and terminologists.